dean0x7d/pybinding/docs/tutorial/fields.rst

     model.onsite_map.plot_contourf()
     pb.pltutils.colorbar(label="U (eV)")

-Note that we are using a hexagonal system shape this time (via :func:`.regular_polygon`).
+Note that we are using a system with hexagonal shape this time (via :func:`.regular_polygon`).
 The potential is only plotted inside the area of the actual system.

 We can make one more improvement to our `wavy` function.
 We'll add an `energy` argument: